micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-22-rashi_en.md

 <b>And pressed.</b> Others — Bil’am’s foot.

 ### passuk 26
-<b>Hachem’s angel passed further ahead.</b> Passing further before him, proceeding <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to place himself before him in a different place, as in, “he passed before them.”
+<b>Adonoy’s angel passed further ahead.</b> Passing further before him, proceeding <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to place himself before him in a different place, as in, “he passed before them.”
 There is a Midrash Aggadah in Tanchuma: Why did he see fit to stop in three places? <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He showed him the signs of the patriarchs.

 ### passuk 27